apollographql/router/NEXT_CHANGELOG.md

 New metrics are available to track the client connections:
 - `apollo_router_session_count` indicates the number of currently connected clients
-- `apollo_router_active_session_count` indicates the number of in flight GraphQL requests from connected clients.
+- `apollo_router_session_count_active` indicates the number of in flight GraphQL requests from connected clients.

 This also fixes the behaviour when we reach the maximum number of file descriptors: instead of going into a busy loop, the router will wait a bit before accepting a new connection.